Frank was at it again.

 “Oh, well OK” … said Frank, “Hang on”

-“Frank, we’re not actually from the Police but we deal with them enough to know that they wouldn’t be pleased if we didn’t advise you of your rights.
+“Mate, we’re not actually from the Police but we deal with them enough to know that they wouldn’t be pleased if we didn’t advise you of your rights.
 “Is that OK?”
 These men forced a word with Frank.

 If you’ve been arrested you should be aware of the following: